johnmarco123/ansible/README.md

-Currently the following work okay:
+# Currently the following work flawlessly
     ssh
-	git
+    git-setup
+    core-setup
+    python-setup
+    nvim-setup <--- make sure you go to packer, source it and PackerSync dotfiles
+    productivity-tools

-Currently the following DO NOTwork okay:
+# Currently the following DO NOT work okay:
+    node-setup
+    npm-packages
+    zsh-setup